lobosan/vscode-remote-lamp/README.md

 Once Visual Studio Code opens our project, the configuration file `.devcontainer.json` will be recognized and a notification should appear on the lower right corner.
 Click on the blue button `Reopen in container` to start building the docker images.

 Alternatively, click on the green icon `><` on the lower left corner and select the command `Remote-Containers:Reopen in Container`

+After this, a new notification should appear, click on the `details` blue text to see the building process.

 > To learn more about `Remote Containers`, go to https://code.visualstudio.com/docs/remote/containers